BYOB: Bottle club

-As an alternative to the traditional full-service liquor license, some jurisdictions offer a similar license known as a bottle club license.
+As an alternative to the traditional full-service liquor license, some jurisdictions, such as Florida and Delaware, offer a similar license known as a bottle club license.
 It allows the business establishment to serve alcohol on the premises, but only if patrons brought the alcohol from elsewhere.
 The license generally prohibits the business from selling its own stock of alcoholic beverages and may require that patrons be members of the establishment.
 Such licenses may be preferred in situations where fees or zoning conditions imposed by a full-service liquor license are unwanted or impractical.
-They may also be the only license available, as some jurisdictions impose full-service liquor license quotas or business class restrictions.
+They may also be the only license available, as some jurisdictions, 18 states, impose full-service liquor license quotas or business class restrictions.

 In the United States, no license is required for private clubs that do not sell alcohol but allow patrons to bring their own.
 As obtaining a license to serve alcohol is complicated and expensive, and laws about what may happen on the premises are sometimes quite restrictive, strip clubs and other establishments providing some sexually related service or environment often use a BYOB approach, sometimes announcing that they provide "mixers" (cocktail ingredients other than alcohol).